Arend Dickmann: Funeral

 He was ceremonially buried on 2 December 1627 in St. Mary's Church, Gdańsk.
-The funeral was financed by the king Sigismund III Vasa.
+The funeral was financed by King Sigismund III Vasa.
 Before his coffin marched 33 pairs of bound Swedish prisoners of war.
 The coffin was accompanied by a marine guard of honour, royal officials, and members of the City Council.
 The coffin was laid to rest in the northern wall of the chancel, near the Saint John chapel.